 The MBMA approach offers two key advantages over classical meta-analyses.
 First, it supports bridging across studies to allow comparing treatments that may never have been tested in the same clinical trial.
 Second, MBMA models use pharmacologic principles which incorporate wider spectrum data (dose, observation time, and clinical trial design).
 In contrast, traditional meta-analysis generally focuses on treatments that were compared within the same trial and on particular doses for each drug.

 The insights gained via MBMA enable sponsors to design less costly and more precise trials with an eye toward achieving commercial success for both the drug and portfolio.
-Attend this webinar with Dr. Mark Lovern, Vice President at Certara Strategic Consulting, to learn how leveraging public data can provide value by abbreviating the “cash spiral” inherent to proprietary data.
-He will present case studies of autoimmune drug development programs that illustrate how MBMA has been successfully used to:
+Watch this webinar with Dr. Mark Lovern, Vice President at Certara Strategic Consulting, to learn how leveraging public data can provide value by abbreviating the “cash spiral” inherent to proprietary data.
+He presented case studies of autoimmune drug development programs that illustrate how MBMA has been successfully used to:

 - Compare drugs and therapeutic classes